our clinical studies

 Participants will follow a protocol that includes blood tests, cognitive assessments, and auditory evaluations across three visits, with an optional visit to review their hearing assessment with an ENT specialist.

-The primary objective is to compare the prevalence of cochlear synaptopathy among the three groups, identified by speech-in-noise deficits in the presence of a normal or slightly altered pure-tone audiogram.
+The primary objective is to compare the prevalence of cochlear synaptopathy among the three groups, identified by speech-in-noise deficits in the presence of a normal or near-normal pure-tone audiogram.
 Secondary objectives include comparing other hearing disorders (sensorineural hearing loss, auditory neuropathy, and speech comprehension deficits) across groups, as well as studying asymmetric hearing loss in Parkinson’s patients and its link to motor symptoms.
 The study will also assess the prevalence of hearing disorders across different frequencies and explore associations between auditory profiles—including cochlear synaptopathy—and Alzheimer’s disease, in relation to plasma biomarkers.

 SAPHIR Study design (early Stage of Alzheimer’s and Parkinson’s diseases, HearIng Relevance)